When something is squeezed, it's been pressed tightly or crushed into a smaller space.

-How common is "squeeze"?
+How common is "squeezed"?

 Definitions